aleph-viewer/aleph/README.md

 To annotate/measure an object, open the "graph" tab in the control panel and click the plus icon to enable the graph.
 Clicking on a 3D object creates a node which can be given a title and description.
 Nodes can be used as points of interest or can be connected via edges.
 With a node selected, SHIFT + Click to create an edge between that and another node.
 Edges can be used for measurement and can also be labeled with a title and description.
 Units of measurement can be changed in the control panel.
 SHIFT + Click between edges to measure angles.

+## Setup

+Clone the repository and run `npm install`

 ## Dev Builds

+For development with readable sources and hot reloading run:

   npm run build:dev

 ## Production Builds

+For minified builds run:

   npm run build